BTruer/BTruer.github.io/cs111/_posts/2018-01-29-Recitation-2.md

 ---
 layout: post
-title: "Recitation 2: Variables, Initialization, Assignment, Declaration, Boolean Expressions, installing and running java"
+title: "Recitation 2: Variables, Initialization, Assignment, Declaration, Boolean Expressions, installing and running java programs"
 date: 2018-01-29 01:00:00
 categories: intro computer science recitation installing java
 mytype: cs111
 ---

-# Recitation 2

-What are variables?
+# Recitation 2 What are variables?
 What is declaration, assignment, initialization, a boolean expression, types, and syntax?

 A variable is a piece of memory that can contain a data value.